-Budgeted cost: £ 1,500
+Budgeted cost: £4,000

 Activity Evidence that supports this approach Challenge number(s) addressed We will facilitate significantly more emotional literacy intervention units with targeted pupils with the aim of improving self-esteem, well being and positive behaviours for learning.
 Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 5 Whole school engagement in anti-bullying activities, including workshops on identity and revision of Anti Bullying Policy.
-Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 5 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+Both targeted interventions and universal approaches can have positive overall effects: Behaviour interventions EEF (educationendowmentfoundation.org.uk) 5 Access to school enrichment activities including Residential school trips (cost support for PGL) - Day trips out Enrichment days in school including swimming

+School eventsSchool clubs Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
 This will involve training and release time for attendance officers to monitor attendance and develop and implement new procedures and to improve attendance.
 The DfE guidance has been informed by engagement with schools that have significantly reduced levels of absence and persistent absence.
 6

-Total budgeted cost: £ 9,500
+Total budgeted cost: £ 16,000

-Part B: Review of outcomes in the previous academic year
+Part B: Review of outcomes in the academic year 2021-2022